anushree6749/pythonbankingprojectDSMLB3/README.md

-# pythonbankingprojectDSMLB3
-A project on basic banking transactions in python language.
+This is a simple banking project i have done as part of my python assessment .It includes basic banking transactions like cash deposit, cash withdrawals and balance enquiry.